Anananas42/docs-Firefish/docs/faq/investing.md

 sidebar_label: Investing in Bitcoin-backed Loans
 ---

-# Investing in Bitcoin-backed Loans FAQ
+# Investing in Bitcoin-backed Loans

 ### What is Firefish Invest?